 Rural Madera County

-If you are interested in more information about repairing your home, please complete the interest form.
-A Self-Help Enterprises representative will contact you to complete a pre-screening application.
+If you are interested in more information about repairing your home, please complete the pre-application.
+A Self-Help Enterprises representative will contact you with more details.